Darren Gough: 1999 World Cup

 Gough played in all five of England's matches and had 11/192 from 48.4 overs.

 T20I Cricket

 Gough only played 2 T20I matches.
 Against Australia in 2005 and Pakistan in 2006.

 Legacy

 England only won 18 times in the 58 times Gough played.
 Gough played Australia 17 times and was only on the winning side 3 times.

 This combined with his many injuries meant his exploits weren't always associated with winning Test Matches.
 "The few times it was, there was no better cricketer in the world.

-Just as he was hitting his peak his body betrayed him and his constantly battled knee injuries."
+Just as he was hitting his peak his body betrayed him and he constantly battled knee injuries."

 Gough played 146 first-class matches for Yorkshire, taking 453 wickets at 27.56.

 He took 290 wickets in 212 List A games at 23.34 and 16 wickets in 17 Twenty20 appearances at 26.00.

 Of his 229 dismissals, Ricky Ponting and Michael Slater featured the most – eight times each.